 Doing work, day in and day out, being pissed of by what you see is nobody’s dream life, and yet, if you want a bigger life, a less predictable, less scripted life, then the only path I have seen that works is ongoing transformation.

 With that said: the distinctions we are working nowadays are the Pebble and its relationship to your life, your machine.

 Yesterday I asked my students to assist me seeing my machine.
-It is near impossible to see very aspect of your machine without a sideway look of an observer who is not you.
+It is near impossible to see every aspect of your machine without a sideway look of an observer who is not you.
 They asked questions I would have never asked.
-In fact the questions sounded stupid and irrelevant, and after a first firm NO, I looked if considering the questions relevant, I can see something I had never seen.
+In fact the questions sounded stupid and irrelevant, and after a first firm NO, I looked if considering the questions could be relevant, if I could see something I had never seen.

-Contrary to what you do, I kept at it after the call.
-I wasn't looking for the missing parts, I expected to emerge, to show themselves to me.
+Contrary to what you do in similar situations, I kept at it after the call.
+I wasn’t looking for the missing parts, I expected them to emerge, to show themselves to me.
 Looking for something makes it hide, but allowing and staying conscious, makes it show up.

-I found out that what makes the machine go on and go on and go on, and destroy my life every year or so, is my hidden desire, my hidden commitment to living a life that inspires me: to try to win in the face of incredible odds.
+I found out that what makes the machine go on and go on and go on, and destroy my life every year or so, is my hidden desire, my hidden commitment to living a life that inspires ME: to try to win in the face of impossible odds.